 If the network has received the (EGPRS) PACKET DOWNLINK ACK/NACK or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 or EGPRS PACKET DOWNLINK ACK/NACK TYPE 3 or EGPRS PACKET DOWNLINK ACK/NACK DLMC message with the Final Ack Indicator bit set to '1' and has new data to transmit for the mobile station that cannot be transmitted on any ongoing downlink TBF, the network may establish one or more new downlink TBF(s) for the mobile station by sending on PACCH the PACKET DOWNLINK ASSIGNMENT, MULTIPLE TBF DOWNLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message with the Control Ack bit set to '1' for each TBF.
 The network may send these downlink assignment messages using the PACCH of any ongoing TBF for the mobile station.
 In case the network establishes a new downlink TBF for the mobile station, or if EMST is used, reconfigures the ongoing TBF using the PACCH of a downlink TBF for which T3193 is running, the network shall stop that instance of timer T3193 and release that TBF, or if EMST is used, the associated RLC entity.
 The abnormal cases are described in sub-clause 8.1.2.4.1.

-If the network has received the EC-EGPRS PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1' from a mobile station in EC-EGPRS TBF mode and has new data to transmit for the mobile station while the timer T3193 is still running, the network may establish a new downlink TBF for the mobile station by sending on EC-PACCH the EC-EGPRS PACKET DOWNLINK ASSIGNMENT message.
+If the network has received the EC PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1' from a mobile station in EC TBF mode and has new data to transmit for the mobile station while the timer T3193 is still running, the network may establish a new downlink TBF for the mobile station by sending on EC-PACCH the EC PACKET DOWNLINK ASSIGNMENT message.
 The network shall then release the old TBF and stop that instance of timer T3193.

 If the mobile station, after sending the PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1' for a given TBF, receives a PACKET DOWNLINK ASSIGNMENT, MULTIPLE TBF DOWNLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message with the Control Ack bit set to '1' on the PACCH associated with this TBF while its timer T3192 is running, or if EMST is used, the timer T3192 associated with the RLC entity identified by the TFI included in the message is running, the mobile station shall stop this instance of timer T3192, consider this downlink TBF released, or if EMST is used, consider the associated RLC entity released and act upon the new assignments.

-If the mobile station in EC-EGPRS TBF mode, after sending the EC-EGPRS PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1', receives an EC-EGPRS PACKET DOWNLINK ASSIGNMENT message on the EC-PACCH associated with this TBF while its timer T3192 is running, the mobile station shall stop this instance of timer T3192, consider this downlink TBF released and act upon the new assignments.
+If the mobile station in EC TBF mode, after sending the EC PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1', receives an EC PACKET DOWNLINK ASSIGNMENT message on the EC-PACCH associated with this TBF while its timer T3192 is running, the mobile station shall stop this instance of timer T3192, consider this downlink TBF released and act upon the new assignments.